JunhaoW3/tp/docs/UserGuide.md

 * `CLIENT_INDEX` refers to the index number of the client shown in the displayed clients list.
 * `TEXT` refers to the content of the meeting note that you want to add to the specified client.
 * `TEXT` cannot be empty.
-* Only one meeting note can be added at a time.
+* You can only add one meeting note at a time.
-* More than one meeting note can be added to each client.
+* You can add more than one meeting note to each client.

 Examples: